kevingivens/site/content/blog/post8.md

 ## AST

 These translation are implemented by walking a intermediate data representation known as an abstract syntax tree (AST).
 Each node in the tree is "visited" by a corresponding visit function.
 The AST for this example looks like the following:

 ![png]({attach}post8_files/ast.jpeg)

-In order the walk the AST, I wrote a Cython generator class.
+In order to walk the AST, I wrote a Cython generator class.
 This is slight modification of the C generator that comes with the pycparser release.
 Take a look at my [github](https://github.com/kevingivens/Blog) for more details.
-The ideas is to provide a `visit_foo` method for each node type that generates the correct Cython implemenation code.
+The idea is to provide a `visit_foo` method for each node type that generates the correct Cython implemenation code.
 Some highlights from the generator are given below

 ```python